ODyckhoff/DExteR/README.md

 ```

 ## License
-This software is covered by the Mozilla Public License, Verion 2.
+This software is covered by the Mozilla Public License, Version 2.
 A copy of this license is included in this repository: [Link to MPLv2](LICENSE)

 A brief summary is that you can do whatever you like with this code, so long as it remains open source under the terms of the license.
 I do not have any liability for your use of the software, nor do I offer any warranty.